 - Place radish slices in a large bowl and pour in enough vinaigrette to coat without soaking.
 Gently toss.
 Let marinate 10-15 minutes.
 Set aside.
 Reserve remaining dressing for when serving or another use.

 - Meanwhile, toast the walnuts if they’re not already, and prep the remaining ingredients.

-- After radishes marinate, place or arrange them on a platter.
+- After radishes marinate, arrange them on a platter.
 Sprinkle the feta, walnuts, shallots, pomegranate arils, and fresh herbs over the radish slices.

 - Garnish with extra parsley, if desired.
 Serve with extra vinaigrette on the side.
 Enjoy!

 This page contains affiliate links.
 Meaning, whenever you purchase an item after clicking an Amazon link through this website, we receive a small percentage from Amazon.
 There's no additional cost to you!
 It simply helps maintain the blog.
 Thanks so much!